Morning brief: Scaramucci vows aggressive approach to seal off White House leaks

 Newly appointed White House Communications Director Anthony Scaramucci spoke out against leaks Wednesday, telling Fox News’ “Hannity,” “we’re going to let people go if we have to.”
 Scaramucci claimed that some leaks are coming from “senior people” who are handing down information to lower level individuals to disclose.
 Vowing to move quickly, Scaramucci said he plans to “seal off the [communications] team from this sort of nonsense.”

-KASICH ORDERS RIDES SHUT DOWN AFTER DEADLY OHIO STATE FAIR
+KASICH ORDERS RIDES SHUT DOWN AFTER DEADLY OHIO STATE FAIR ACCIDENT

 At least one person was killed and seven more were injured Wednesday night after an amusement park ride malfunctioned at the Ohio State Fair in Columbus.
 Three of those injured were in critical condition, investigators said.
 Ohio Gov. John Kasich ordered all rides at the state fair to be shut down until thorough inspections are completed.
 “I am terribly saddened by this accident, by the loss of life and that people were injured enjoying Ohio's fair.
 Our thoughts and prayers go out to those grieving and injured,” Kasich said in a statement.